Table of Contents

 Is Your Business Structured for Growth?

-Part of the decision over leasing vs. buying comes down to whether you’re primarily focused on business growth or on profits.
+Part of the decision about leasing vs. buying comes down to whether you’re primarily focused on business growth or on profits.
 If your focus is growth, you may want to hold off on this kind of capital expenditure and lease.
 You can then put this cash toward other assets that can help you grow your business.

 If you’re looking to quickly increase profits, purchasing equipment may be the better route.
 Owning assets can lower your operating costs and increase the overall value of your company.